BerserkingIdiot/flatland_quick_start_ros2/README.md

 source ~/.bashrc
 ```

-Some additional ROS2 tools will be required for this tutorial to function properly.
+Some additional ROS2 tools and the colcon build system will be required for this tutorial to function properly.
 You can install them with:
 ```
 sudo apt install ros-foxy-rviz2 ros-foxy-navigation2 ros-foxy-nav2-bringup
+sudo apt install python3-colcon-common-extensions
 ```

 ### Workspace Setup